alphagov/government-digital-strategy/README.md

 ./deploy.sh
 ruby scripts/push_to_s3.rb
 ```
-Or you can shortcut it:

-Which does the same thing.
 Then you need to check the site, and once you're happy, invalidate the Cloudfront cache so the live site updates.

 ```
 ruby scripts/clear_s3_cache.rb
 ```

 # Assets